joshnatis/phd/README.md

 * Alternate URL syntax
   + `[https://url.com]`, `<url.com>`, and `https://url.com`.
 * Nesting different types of lists together is buggy
+* Inline code gets parsed for tags (it should have no formatting)

 ## Missing features (forever)
 * Everything else (*wait... there's not much else*)